Narae-H/Narae-H/README.md

 ## 🔭 What I'm Currently Working On

-- Building exciting web applications with modern JavaScript frameworks like React.
+- Brainstorming a side project that involves building web applications using React, TypeScript, Node.js, Docker, and Cloud services.
 - Exploring opportunities to contribute to open source projects.

 ## 🌱 What I'm Learning

-- Deepening my knowledge of Java.
+- Deepening my knowledge of Java and SpringBoot.
 - Enhancing my skills in backend development with Node.js.
 - Exploring TypeScript to build robust and maintainable applications.
+- Studying Docker for environment configuration and aiming to implement CI/CD pipelines as part of my learning process.

 ## 💬 Ask Me About